yanekyuk/ders/LING334/MidtermI_.md

     - Thee bees dance stating direction, distance, and richness of source

-    - The male baby birds learn from exposure to male adult birds how to attract mates, maintain terrorities via singing.
-Also, there is babbling (subsong), importance of deafening after vs. before acquisiton, critical period of langguage acquisition, social interaction and left hemisphere lateralization.
+    - The male baby birds learn from exposure to male adult birds how to attract mates, maintain territories via singing.
+Also, there is babbling (subsong), importance of deafening after vs. before acquisition, critical period of language acquisition, social interaction and left hemisphere lateralization.

 ##### The Acquisition of Human Language by Other Species